SATRIODIANNUGROHO/flutter-fundamental-part4/README.md

 In ResultScreen (lib/screens/result_screen.dart), remove the ocrText.replaceAll(’) function so that the text results are displayed with complete new lines (\n).

 Add a FloatingActionButton with the Icons.home icon.

+When the button is pressed, navigation should return directly to the HomeScreen using Navigator.pushAndRemoveUntil() (or an equivalent method) to remove all pages above it from the navigation stack.